Anti-Spam (& Tool Kit)

 The CASL Regulations

-CASL contemplates two sets of regulations, one from Industry Canada and another from the CRTC.
-The Industry Canada Regulations are intended to address potential exclusions and exceptions from the law.
-In addition, the IC Regulations stipulate a number of other definitions and procedural conditions for exceptions as well as computer programs that may be installed without a user’s separate consent.
+CASL contemplates two sets of regulations, one from Innovation, Science and Economic Development Canada (ISED) and another from the CRTC.
+The ISED Regulations are intended to address potential exclusions and exceptions from the law.
+In addition, the ISED Regulations stipulate a number of other definitions and procedural conditions for exceptions as well as computer programs that may be installed without a user’s separate consent.
 The CRTC regulations specify the required form and content of CASL-compliant CEMs as well as the form and content for requests for consent.

 No grandfathering of PIPEDA consents